Charles R. Drew: Early life and education

 Drew's first appointment as a faculty instructor was for pathology at Howard University from 1935 to 1936.
 He then joined Freedman's Hospital, a federally operated facility associated with Howard University, as an instructor in surgery and an assistant surgeon.
-In 1938, Drew began graduate work at Columbia University in New York City on the award of a two-year Rockefeller fellowship in surgery.
-He then began postgraduate work, earning his Doctor of Science at Surgery at Columbia University.
-He spent time doing research at Columbia's Presbyterian Hospital and wrote a doctoral thesis, "Banked Blood: A Study on Blood Preservation," based on an exhaustive study of blood preservation techniques.
-It was through this blood preservation research where Drew realized blood plasma was able to be preserved, two months, longer through de-liquification, or the separation of liquid blood from the cells.
+In 1938, Drew began graduate work at Columbia University in New York City on the award of a two-year Rockefeller Fellowship in surgery.
+He then began postgraduate work, earning his Doctor of Science in Surgery at Columbia University.
+He spent time doing research at Columbia's Presbyterian Hospital and wrote a doctoral thesis, Banked Blood: A Study on Blood Preservation, based on an exhaustive study of blood preservation techniques.
+It was through this blood preservation research that Drew realized blood plasma was able to be preserved two months longer through de-liquification, or the separation of liquid blood from the cells.
 When ready for use the plasma would then be able to return to its original state via reconstitution.
-This thesis earned him his Doctor of Science in Medicine degree in 1940, becoming the first African American to do so.
-The District of Columbia chapter of the American Medical Association allowed only white doctors to join, consequently "...
-Drew died without ever being accepted for membership in the AMA."
+This thesis earned him his Doctor of Science in Medicine degree in 1940, becoming the first African American to receive one.
+The District of Columbia chapter of the American Medical Association allowed only white doctors to join, so "Drew died without ever being accepted for membership in the AMA."

 Blood for Britain

 In late 1940, before the U.S. entered World War II and just after earning his doctorate, Drew was recruited by John Scudder to help set up and administer an early prototype program for blood storage and preservation.
-Here Drew was able to apply his thesis to aid in the blood preservation and transportation.
-He was to collect, test, and transport large quantities of blood plasma for distribution in the United Kingdom.
+Here Drew applied his thesis research to aid in blood preservation and transportation.
+He collected, tested, and transported large quantities of blood plasma for distribution in the United Kingdom.
 Drew understood that plasma extraction from blood required both centrifugation and liquid extraction.
 Each extraction was conducted under controlled conditions to eliminate risk of contamination.
-Air concealment, ultraviolet light and Merthiolate were all used to mitigate the possibility of plasma contamination.
+Air concealment, ultraviolet light, and Merthiolate were all used to mitigate the possibility of plasma contamination.